cradlepoint/sdk-samples/README.md

 ----------

 This directory contains the NCOS SDK tools and sample applications.
-Below is a description of each.

 The Application Developmers Guide is the best document to read first.

 ## Documents